nemosminer/NemosMiner/README.md

 5.run start.bat

-If you have Windows 7, please update PowerShell: https://www.microsoft.com/en-us/download/details.aspx?id=50395
+If you have Windows 7 8 or 8.1, please update PowerShell: https://www.microsoft.com/en-us/download/details.aspx?id=50395

 CCMiner may need 'MSVCR120.dll' if you don't already have it: